🇮🇳 National News

 - Applications: Brain-like (neuromorphic) computing, compact memory, smart IoT devices, aerospace electronics, health wearables, and secure hardware systems.

-Memristor = Memory Resistor; 4th fundamental circuit element (with resistor, capacitor, inductor).
-Key property: non-volatile.
+Memristor = 4th fundamental circuit element (after resistor, capacitor, inductor); regulates current + remembers past charge flow; non-volatile.
 Cambridge researchers developed hafnium-oxide memristor.
+Key advantage: reduces Von Neumann bottleneck; mimics biological synapses.
 Can reduce AI energy use by up to 70%.
-Mimics biological synapses; reduces Von Neumann bottleneck.
 Applications: neuromorphic computing, IoT, aerospace, wearables.
-Theorised by Leon Chua (1971); first realised by HP Labs (2008).
+Relevant concepts: Von Neumann architecture, neuromorphic computing.

 📤 Found this useful?
 Help your friends stay updated too!